OpenRailAssociation/technical-committee/incubation_process.md

 ## Stage 3: Graduated

-The Graduated stage is for projects which have reached a level of hight maturity and adoption.
+The Graduated stage is for projects which have reached a level of high maturity and adoption.
 They are the flagship projects of the OpenRail Association.

+The Graduated stage is for projects which have not only reached a high level of quality, but also demonstrate that they are widely used and have a diverse set of contributors.
+This indicates that they can be relied on and they don't depend on a single organization.

+Projects at the Graduated stage fit into the overall architecture of the OpenRail Association.
+There are no competing projects on this stage which implement the same capabilities.

 ### Criteria